 A stable door is what you might picture in a stable with a horses head sticking out of it - which it is.
-But they are often installed in period properties as well, and are ideal for keeping the dog (or kids) outside in the garden whilst letting some fresh air into the house.
+But they are often installed in country or older style period properties as well, and are ideal for keeping the dog (or kids) outside in the garden whilst letting some fresh air into the house.

 I always start by hanging the bottom leaf first.
 It has to be fitted so the top of it is perfectly level and then the top leaf can be rested on that and hung/marked out afterward.